finbourne/lusid-sdk-python-preview/sdk/docs/OrdersApi.md

 sort_by = ['sort_by_example'] # list[str] | Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName. (optional)
 start = 56 # int | When paginating, skip this number of results. (optional) limit = 56 # int | When paginating, limit the number of returned results to this many. (optional) filter = 'Quantity gt 0' # str | Expression to filter the result set.
-Currently Orders can be filtered by Id (e.g.              \"Id eq 'ORD001'), Quantity (e.g. \"Quantity lt 100\"), Portfolio (e.g. \"Portfolio eq 'TestScope/UKEquities'\"),              LUSID Instrument Id (e.g. \"InstrumentUid eq 'LUID_12345678'\") or by Property (Read more about filtering results from LUSID here:              https://support.lusid.com/filtering-results-from-lusid.). (optional) (default to 'Quantity gt 0') property_keys = ['property_keys_example'] # list[str] | A list of property keys from the \"Orders\" domain to decorate onto each order.
+Currently Orders can be filtered by Code (e.g.              \"Code eq 'ORD001'), Quantity (e.g. \"Quantity lt 100\"), Portfolio (e.g. \"Portfolio eq 'TestScope/UKEquities'\"),              LUSID Instrument Id (e.g. \"LusidInstrumentId eq 'LUID_12345678'\") or by Property (Read more about filtering results from LUSID here:              https://support.lusid.com/filtering-results-from-lusid). (optional) (default to 'Quantity gt 0') property_keys = ['property_keys_example'] # list[str] | A list of property keys from the \"Orders\" domain to decorate onto each order.
 These take the format {domain}/{scope}/{code} e.g. \"Orders/system/Name\". (optional)

 try: